Racism in France: Secularisation laws

-The "hijab ban" law (which never mentioned any religion or veil but all "conspicuous religious signs"), presented as secularisation of schools and supported by all major parties in the French Parliament, as well as many feminists, was interpreted by its critics as an "indirect legitimisation of anti-Muslim stereotypes, fostering rather than preventing racism".
+The "hijab ban" law, presented as the secularisation of schools and supported by all major parties in the French Parliament, as well as many feminists, was interpreted by its critics as an "indirect legitimization of anti-Muslim stereotypes, fostering rather than preventing racism".

-In December 2013, the government run by the Socialist Party displayed its fear of growing racism and divisions between ethnic groups in France.
-In its report, the government recommended emphasising the "Arab-Oriental" side of French culture by "barring the media from mentioning a person’s ethnicity and promoting the teaching of Arabic and African languages in schools".
+In December 2013, the government-run by the Socialist Party displayed its fear of growing racism and divisions between ethnic groups in France.
+In its report, the government recommended emphasizing the "Arab-Oriental" side of French culture by "barring the media from mentioning a person's ethnicity and promoting the teaching of Arabic and African languages in schools".
 However, these recommendations were not well received by France's conservative opposition who claimed that such actions meant abandoning French culture and secular values.
 Copé called for the government to reject the report.
 Prime Minister Jean-Marc Ayrault responded that he did not plan to remove the ban and that these reports did not in any way represent the position of the government.

 In media

 Several films concerning racism within French society have been produced such as La Haine, Les Misérables (2019 film) and The Intouchables.
-La Haine and Les Misérables (2019) both examine the impact of systemic racism on working class banlieusards, particularly the racism these films perceive to exist within the French police.
+La Haine and Les Misérables (2019) both examine the impact of systemic racism on working-class banlieusards, particularly the racism these films perceive to exist within the French police.